-Poland done sending arms to Ukraine, leader says, as trade dispute escalates
+Poland is done sending arms to Ukraine, Polish leader says as trade dispute escalates

 He said a NATO and U.S. hub in the Polish city of Rzeszow used for transporting weapons into Ukraine would not be affected.
 “We are not going to risk the security of Ukraine,” he said.

-A senior U.S. government official told reporters in Brussels on Thursday that the U.S. does not view Morawiecki’s statements as a sign of Western unity cracking and expects to see continued leadership from Poland in the effort to help Ukraine.
+A senior U.S. government official told reporters in Brussels on Thursday that the United States does not view Morawiecki’s statements as a sign of Western unity cracking and expects to see continued leadership from Poland in the effort to help Ukraine.

 The official noted that “each country that’s contributing to Ukraine has its own domestic politics and that’s just a reality.
 Some of these countries are in the middle of election cycles, so they’re also in the middle of messaging their publics.”

-The official requested anonymity to brief reporters frankly on the sensitive development.
+The official requested anonymity to speak to reporters on the subject.

 The German Foreign Ministry said Thursday that “we have taken note of the statement from the Polish side.”